 - Presenting information about regulatory protections, not only increased people's awareness of protections, they also engaged with and used them to make decisions.

-- An 'SRA regulated' badge had a significant impact on people's choice and has potential benefits for both consumers and firms.
-When asked to choose between providers in the trial, the providers with a badge were selected by an average of 14% more people.
-And 79% said they felt more confident in buying services from a website with the badge.
+- An 'SRA regulated' logo had a significant impact on people's choice and has potential benefits for both consumers and firms.
+When asked to choose between providers in the trial, the providers with a logo were selected by an average of 14% more people.
+And 79% said they felt more confident in buying services from a website with the logo.

 - People were also willing to trade-off protections and price to choose the service that they believed was right for them.
 They did not simply select the cheapest option.
 For example, 54% said that they would be willing to pay more for certain regulatory protections.

 What we will do with these findings

 This series of research studies has helped us to develop a clear idea of the benefits of information transparency across the legal services market: for individual consumers, small businesses, solicitors and law firms.
 It has shown us how people and small businesses search for and choose their legal services provider, what barriers they face and what information they need to make informed choices.
 We have used the findings to provide a strong evidence base for our reform programme.

 As we begin to help solicitors and firms implement the changes, the research has also informed our guidance for solicitors and firms.